conda/conda-dot-org/CONTRIBUTING.md

 # Contributing

-Welcome to our contributing guide.
+Welcome to the conda.org contributing guide!
 In this guide, you will find everything you need to get up and running as a contributor to conda.org.
-This is a contributing guide for individuals contributing content and for those who wish to contribute code.
+This is a contributing guide for two kinds of contributors:
-A more detailed breakdown of these two personas is shown below:

 - **Content contributors**
-    - Contributors writing content for the website which can include news and blog posts
+    - Contributors writing content for the website, which can include news and blog posts.
 - **Technical contributors**
-    - Contributors writing code for the website which somehow modifies the way it looks or behaves by using HTML, CSS or Javascript.
+    - Contributors writing HTML, CSS, or Javascript for the website that modifies the way it looks or behaves.

-In this guide, we start off by explaining contribution steps that apply to both personas and then branch off to explain specifics for each.
+In this guide, we start off by explaining contribution steps that apply to both kinds of contributors.
+Then, the guide branches off to explain specifics for each.

 ## Github flow